 The Greek word that was translated "I might take," (with Strong's number 2983) can mean take, but also means this: "to receive (what is given), to gain, get, obtain, to get back."
-(Thayer's Greek Lexicon) Please notice that this word is also used in verse 18 but is translated "have I received."
+Please notice that this word is also used in verse 18 but is translated "have I received."
 Christ laid down His life that He might receive it again.
 The Greek word that was translated "power" can mean power, but can also mean "authority, permission."
-(Thayer's Greek Lexicon) Christ had permission to lay down His life so that He could receive it again from His Father.
+Christ had permission to lay down His life so that He could receive it again from His Father.
 Christ could not, and did not, raise Himself from the dead or else He would not have been dead to begin with.

-To make the claim that Jesus Christ raised Himself from the dead would be to directly contradict the words of
+To make the claim that Jesus Christ raised Himself from the dead would be to directly contradict the words of Christ.
+For Christ said, "I can of mine own self do nothing."

-Christ.
-For Christ said, "I can of mine own self do nothing: as I hear, I judge: and my judgment is just; because I seek not mine own will, but the will of the Father which hath sent me."
 (John 5:30)

-In Isaiah 53 we read the following account: "Yet it pleased the Lord to bruise him; he hath put him to grief: when thou shalt make his soul an offering for sin, he shall see his seed, he shall prolong his days, and the pleasure of the Lord shall prosper in his hand....
-Therefore will I divide him a portion with the great, and he shall divide the spoil with the strong; because he hath poured out his soul unto death: and he was numbered with the transgressors; and he bare the sin of many, and made intercession for the transgressors."
+In Isaiah 53 we read the following account: "Yet it pleased the LORD to bruise him; he hath put him to grief: when thou shalt make his soul an offering for sin,... he hath poured out his soul unto death: and he was numbered with the transgressors; and he bare the sin of many, and made intercession for the transgressors."
 (Isaiah 53:10-12)

 According to the Scripture, the soul of Christ died; the soul of Christ is what was made an offering for sin.
 We are told that the soul of Christ was in the grave.
 On the day of Pentecost Peter said, "He seeing this before spake of the resurrection of Christ, that his soul was not left in hell 86, neither his flesh did see corruption."
-(Acts 2:31) The word hell in the preceding verse was translated from the Greek word ath" (Hades).
+(Acts 2:31) The word hell in the preceding verse was translated from the Greek word ἄδης (Hades).
 This word means grave in every case.
 The soul of Christ rested with His body in the tomb.
+(For thorough Bible study on death please contact us and request the free pamphlet entitled "What the Bible says about Hell.")